Wild Forget-me-Nots

 the forget-me-nots of the angels."-Henry Wadsworth Longfellow

-(1807-1882)Forget-me-nots are among the most persisting volunteers to errupt in Northwest gardens.
-Some people fight them as weeds, but really they're so pleasing & of such unobtrusive size, crowding out nothing else, it should be no problem to embrace them as unplanned delights.
+(1807-1882)Forget-me-nots (Myosotis salvatica) are among the most persisting volunteers to errupt in Northwest gardens.
+Some people fight them as weeds, but really they're so pleasing & of such unobtrusive size, crowding out nothing else, it should be no problem to embrace them as unplanned delights, even if they do spread like, well, weeds.

-The April photo shows the first patch of the season, leaping out of grass under the choke cherry.
-Clusters of these weency blue flowers will be appearing in patches of one or two inches, up to eight inches high & wide, in unpredictable locations, until deep into autumn, though in warmer climates it stops blooming when summer weather arrives.
+The April photo at right shows the first patch of the season, leaping out of grass.
+By May (photo at top) they're all over the place.
+They usually vanish during the heat of summer though it's no great surprise if they reappear randomly in unpredictable locations until deep into autumn.
 If intentionally cultivated it will bunch up to a soft clump of ten or so inches high, but as a randomly-appearing volunteer usually provides a very tiny spot of color.

 But the volunteer most seen in yards is M. salvatica ( synonymous with M. alpestris & M. oblongata).
 This is the common Woodland or Garden Forget-Me-Not today regarded as practically a native wildflower since it will be seen along even the most out-of-the-way mountain trails.
 It's Eurasian in origin, however, though by now thoroughy naturalized in all temperate areas of North America.

-Forget-me-nots are of the borage family, & the tiny shocking-blue blossoms occur on larger parennials of this family.
+Forget-me-nots are of the borage family, & identical tiny blue blossoms occur on larger perennials of this family.
 For example, we are graced with long-lasting forget-me-not blooms upon Brunnera macrophylla .

 The Scottish poet William McGonagall (1825?-1902) rhymed a romantic medieval legend that is is supposed to explain the origin of the flower's common name, & I cannot resist quoting the entirety of his poem "Forget Me Not":